 Sugar has always played a central role in the Brazilian economy, making up at least half of the total exports of tropical products.
 The by-product of sugar cane milling, cachaça, was often used to buy slaves in Africa.
 Bahia, besides having the most valuable sugars in Portuguese America, was also its most significant producer of tobacco, which found a vast consumer market in Europe.
 Additionally, like cachaça, tobacco was a bargaining chip for the purchase of slaves.
 Sugar products, together with cotton, were the primary commodities produced in Pernambuco and Paraíba.
-Common to almost all these regions along the Brazilian coast was the cutting and transport to Portugal of diverse woods from the Atlantic Forest.
+Common to almost all these regions along the Brazilian coast was the cutting and transport to Portugal of diverse woods from the

+Atlantic Forest.
 In the north of Brazil, in the regions of Grão-Pará and Maranhão, sugar cane production never thrived.
-Instead, cotton, rice, and to a lesser extent, extractive activities that took advantage of the natural resources of the Amazon rainforest sustained the region's economy.
+Instead, cotton, rice and, to a lesser extent, extractive activities that took advantage of the natural resources of the Amazon rainforest sustained the region's economy.
 Mining in Minas Gerais followed a different pattern from the one outlined above for two interrelated reasons.
 First, it involved new products, such as gold and diamonds, and second, these were not concentrated on the coast.
 The connection between Minas Gerais and the coast, and therefore with the import and export channels, took place through Rio de Janeiro, a crucial marketplace connecting Brazil with Spanish America.
 This happened mainly through the re-exporting of slaves from Brazil in exchange for silver.

 Traction animals were crucial to moving the colony's export economy.
-The livestock sector provided energy to cultivate soils, move sugar mills, and transport goods.
+The livestock sector provided energy to cultivate soils, move sugar mills and transport goods.
 At the same time, the livestock sector was essential for domestic meat consumption.
 Together with subsistence crops (mainly manioc), cattle were responsible for feeding the colonial population, as well as being the engines of Brazil's internal markets.
-What is more, the making of hides and tanning developed into a considerable economic sector, exporting different types of leather produced mainly in Bahia, Pernambuco, and Rio Grande do Sul to the Portuguese market.
+What is more, the making of hides and tanning developed into a considerable economic sector, exporting different types of leather produced mainly in Bahia, Pernambuco and Rio Grande do Sul to the Portuguese market.

 Slavery was a fundamental institution that supported much of the colonial economy.
-In the last quarter of the eighteenth century, slaves made up about a third of Brazil's population.
-Captive labor was present in almost all of the colony's economic activities, but the highest concentration was in the most profitable and labor-intensive sectors, such as sugar and mining production.
+In the last quarter of the 18th century, slaves made up about a third of Brazil's population.
+Captive labour was present in almost all of the colony's economic activities, but the highest concentration was in the most profitable and labour-intensive sectors, such as sugar and mining production.
 An active and frequent traffic, which connected the ports of Africa with the ports of Brazil, maintained the proportion of enslaved people.
-In addition to Brazilian cachaça and tobacco, some European and
+In addition to Brazilian cachaça and tobacco, some European and Asian goods were used to purchase slaves in Africa, which activated several trade routes within and beyond the Portuguese Empire.
+Another form of work common to colonial society was carried out by free and poor farmers who, despite producing for export markets, were more integrated in the commercial chains that linked the Brazilian domestic market, mainly food production.